DimitrisPr/Hack-The-Box-Reset-Cancellation-Bot/README.md

 Script that automatically detects and cancels machine resets, so that you don't have to.
 Please Star this repo if you enjoy it!
-Let the script running and do your thing.
+Let the script running and enjoy hacking!

 Table of Contents